Wanga Kingdom: Etymology

-The name Wanga is eponymous, originating from name of the kingdoms founder, Nabongo Wanga.
+The name Wanga is eponymous, originating from the name of the kingdom's founder, Nabongo Wanga.
 The name Wanga refers to the people as well as their descent and geographical location.

-The origin of the title Nabongo is uncertain, however Kenyan Historian, Prof. Gideon Were refers to the pre-Wanga ruler, Muima as "Nabongo Muima" indicating that the title may predate the formation of the Wanga Kingdom.
+The origin of the title Nabongo is uncertain.
+However, Kenyan historian Gideon Were refers to the pre-Wanga ruler, Muima as "Nabongo Muima" indicating that the title may predate the formation of the Wanga Kingdom.